List of Algerian football players in foreign leagues: Gallery

 Rabah Madjer won 6 titles, all with FC Porto including the European Cup.

 Rafik Djebbour won eight titles in two countries, Greece and Cyprus.

 El Arabi Hillel Soudani won nine titles, eight of them with Dinamo Zagreb.

 Madjid Bougherra Won six titles, all with Glasgow Rangers.

 Faouzi Ghoulam won three titles, one with Saint-Étienne and two with Napoli.

 Islam Slimani won two titles with Sporting CP and is considered the most expensive Algerian player.

 Riyad Mahrez won the Premier League title twice and the PFA Players' Player of the Year.

 Brahim Hemdani won all four titles with Glasgow Rangers and reached twice the final of UEFA Cup in 2004 and 2008.

 Sofiane Feghouli 243 Match play and scored 42 goals in six seasons with Valencia.

 Yacine Brahimi The first Algerian player to score a hat-trick in the UEFA Champions League.

 Sofiane Hanni won two titles with Anderlecht.

 Karim Ziani The former star of the Algeria national team and Marseille won a single title with Sochaux.

 Medhi Lacen the most Algerian player to play in the Spanish league with 254 game in nine seasons.

 Djamel Mesbah won a single title with FC Basel and turn professional with Italian giant AC Milan.

 Algerian descent players played for other national teams

-Zidane's parents' house in the village of Aguemoune Ath Slimane in Algeria.
+The home of Zidane's parents in the village of Aguemoune Ath Slimane in Algeria.

 Due to Algeria's historic ties with France, there have been a number of Algerian players playing professionally in the French leagues, while the France national team has included players of Algerian heritage, most notably Zinedine Zidane, Karim Benzema and Samir Nasri.